JesusAguilarAssure/thirty-minutes-to-merge/README.md

 ## Welcome to Thirty Minutes to Merge

-A project based learning activity for people who are getting started with branching with Git.
+A project baseded learning activity for people who are getting started with branching with Git.

 You can play the game at: https://githubschool.github.io/thirty-minutes-to-merge/